 During the 2019-20 school year, the LEA sent an educational team to Finland, to visit and study the Finnish focus on purposeful play as it pertains to instructional and social-emotional exceptionalism.
 Based on the learning experience, Manzanita's team returned to the USA and implemented a daily, small group instructional model for all Grade TK-2 scholars.
 This model includes grade level essential standards mastery in ELA and MATH, but with increased structured and unstructured play time on the school's expansive natural grounds.
-Now that Manzanita has returned fully to in-person learning, the LEA's educational team continues to evaluate the balance of small and whole group instructional patterns, as well as the emotional and physical well being of its youngest scholars.
+The LEA's educational team continues to evaluate the balance of small and whole group instructional patterns, as well as the emotional and physical well being of its youngest scholars.
 This ongoing evaluation will be based on identified and observable data which emerges from this whole child instructional approach.